image of African Cave beans

 Packet Size 25 Seeds $5.00

 Half Runner.
 Grows to about 5 or 6 feet.
+4.5 inch long pods are easy to hand shell as the pod walls are thin.
 Discovered this bean in my garden around 1980 and named by me when I was growing large bean gardens on my 6 acre property just south of Capron, Illinois.
 The markings on the seed are set wider apart than many beans that have small streaks and speckles I liked the idea of the story of goose beans and decided since it looked slightly like another goose variety.
 I wanted to get into the goose bean naming business.

 image of Black And White Trout beans